 Swimming and Diving - Officials shall wear a solid white, short-sleeved collared polo-style shirt and navy blue pants.
 The uniform shirt shall have a horizontal MHSAA logo above the left pocket area.
 Officials shall wear white shoes and socks.
 If a belt is worn, it shall be black or navy.
 OPTIONAL: During the regular season ONLY, officials may wear navy shorts with lengths extending between mid-thigh and the knees.
-Beginning in the 2023-24 season, official's uniform shirts may be "bright blue" as long as all officials present match in color.
+Beginning in the 2023-24 season, official's uniform shirts may be the Smitty "bright blue" with the MHSAA logo as long as all officials present match in color.
+Note that the default color for 2023-24 is white.